Wave Propagation Part 1

 In case you are wondering what the heck is a boundary condition observe that when we formulated this problem we didn't talk about the particle having an initial velocity or position.
 Even if the spring were on its rest position, this isn't fundamental for throwing in the mechanics of this problem and solving it out, it would be still the same equation.
 That's where those constants come from, we can now adjust them according to whatever initial conditions we might have.

-Where \(n\) can be any integer number but we can simply use 0.
+can be any integer number but we can simply use 0.for example if

-So the phase difference depends only of the initial position while the amplitude depends both on the position (\(t_0\) itself) and initial velocity.
-We can combine the expressions for \(A\) and \(t_0\).
-Given that:
+So the phase difference depends only of the initial position while the amplitude depends both on the position (

 Using that back on the expression for A: